thenerdery/html-css-standards/README.md

-# The Nerdery Front-end Coding Standards and Methodology
+# The Nerdery Front-end Coding Standards

 ## Table of Contents
   1. [Overview](#overview)